Supreme Court still sits on Trump's tax returns, and justices don't say why | ExBulletin

 On court 5-4, Roberts, a person nominated by Republican President George W. Bush, was in the ideological middle.
 This is no longer the case with the three people appointed by Trump.

 This shift in dynamics among judges may complicate consideration of the new Trump v.
 Vance.
-Even in the momentous July ruling, Justices Brett Kavanaugh and Neil Gorsuch (the first two appointed by Trump) only approved Roberts’ final judgment and expressed a competing rationale that could strengthen a president’s ability to stand up to himself. fight against a summons.
+Even in the momentous July ruling, Justices Brett Kavanaugh and Neil Gorsuch (the first two appointed by Trump) only rallied around Roberts’ final judgment and expressed a competing rationale that could strengthen a president’s ability to fight against a summons.
 Justices Clarence Thomas and Samuel Alito were dissenting.

 The possible scenarios involving an internal debate on Trump versus Vance are numerous, based on individual interests and respect for institutional integrity.
 Roberts may believe that airing disputes privately for many months is the best option, even if it leaves the parties and the public in anticipation and thought.